Appearance

 Vectorization is essential for enabling Datafor AI Agent to understand your business semantics.
 By combining:

-- Prep Data for AI (manual vectorization)
+- Prep Data for AI (on-demand build/refresh)

-- Vector Indexes (storage and management)
+- Vector Jobs (monitoring and management)

-You ensure that the AI Agent delivers accurate, natural, and reliable analytical experiences.
+you ensure that the AI Agent delivers accurate, natural, and reliable analytical experiences.